 205 Landing Drive, Aiken, South Carolina 29801

-Homey and Lushly Landscaped, Kalmia Landing is a 55+ Community with Single Family Homes, Condominiums, a Clubhouse, Tennis Courts, a Swimming Pool and More
+Homey and Lushly Landscaped, Kalmia Landing is a 55+ Community with Patio Homes, Condominiums, a Clubhouse, Tennis Courts, a Swimming Pool and More

 Aiken is in western South Carolina and is the setting for Kalmia Landing, a quiet, leafy 55+ community at the top of a high plateau that was once cover with Kalmia flowers.
 The development spreads across 35 lusciously landscaped acres and was built from the 1980s through about 2007.

-The residences consist of 126 single family homes and 12 condominiums.
-Single family homes have up to two baths and three bedrooms as well as an attached garage.
+The residences consist of about 220 patio homes and condominiums.
+The patio homes have up to two baths and three bedrooms as well as an attached garage.
 The condominiums have one to two bedrooms and are clustered in a low-rise building.

 Upgrades often include new HVAC, hardwood floors, and granite countertops.
 Some units have open floor plans and sunrooms.